roadrunner-server/docs/php/debugging.md

 {% endcode %}

-Next, you need to change the settings in your IDE so it can accept remote connections.
-For example, in PhpStorm you can do it by going to `PHP > Debug` and set the following options:
+Next, change the settings in your IDE so it can accept remote connections.
+For example, in PhpStorm go to `PHP > Debug` and set the following options:

 ![PhpStorm xDebug settings](https://raw.githubusercontent.com/lobanovkirill/roadrunner-docs/442d06de35c41f30a5249bb087204cf60beec971/Screenshot%20from%202025-06-29%2021-42-36.png)

-Next, you need to create a *Server* entry in your IDE.
-For example, in PhpStorm you can do it by going to `PHP > Servers` and set the following options:
+Next, create a Server entry in your IDE.
+For example, in PhpStorm go to `PHP > Servers` and set the following options:

 ![PhpStorm xDebug server settings](https://raw.githubusercontent.com/lobanovkirill/roadrunner-docs/442d06de35c41f30a5249bb087204cf60beec971/Screenshot%20from%202025-06-29%2021-42-26.png)

-Also, please check the `Docker` settings in your IDE.
-For example, in PhpStorm you can do it by going to `Build, Execution, Deployment > Docker` and set the following options:
+Also check the Docker settings in your IDE.
+For example, in PhpStorm go to `Build, Execution, Deployment > Docker` and set the following options:

 ![PhpStorm Docker settings](https://raw.githubusercontent.com/lobanovkirill/roadrunner-docs/442d06de35c41f30a5249bb087204cf60beec971/Screenshot%20from%202025-06-29%2021-43-03.png)